Israel says it will defend itself against genocide accusations at world court filed by South Africa | Law-Order

 On Monday, Israel said it was withdrawing thousands of troops from other areas in a potential shift away from the massive air and ground operations that have devastated the Hamas-ruled enclave.

-Still, heavy fighting continued on Tuesday in the southern Gaza city of Khan Younis.
+Still, heavy fighting continued Tuesday in the southern Gaza city of Khan Younis.

+Israel's onslaught in Gaza has been unprecedented in the century-old Mideast conflict, killing nearly 22,000 Palestinians and levelling large swaths of the tiny Mediterranean territory.

 Israel's War Cabinet was to meet later Tuesday, Netanyahu's office said.
 The agenda reportedly includes a discussion on postwar arrangements for Gaza, a highly polarising issue in Israel.